Associate Professor Ann Packman

 Dr Sue O'Brian

 Sue O’Brian is a senior research officer at the Australian Stuttering Research Centre.
 She has extensive experience in the field of stuttering treatment and research.
 The topic of her Postdoctoral Fellowship is the effectiveness of early stuttering intervention in community settings.
 She also has published extensively in the area of stuttering measurement.

 Dr Robyn Lowe

 Robyn Lowe is a speech pathologist and Postdoctoral Research Associate at the Australian Stuttering Research Centre, The University of Sydney.
 Her research interests include exploring information processing biases and anxiety maintenance with adults who stutter.
 The background to this research is drawn from contemporary cognitive theories of social phobia based within behavioural psychology.
 Robyn’s work also focuses on increasing access to stuttering treatment using telehealth.
 A part of this work includes her involvement in the development of online treatments.

 Telephone: +61 2 9351 9064

 Natasha Trajkovski is a speech pathologist specialised in treating preschool children who stutter.
 She has completed a PhD at the Australian Stuttering Research Centre, developing an innovative treatment for early stuttering called the Westmead Program.
 Her research has generated a number of peer reviewed journal articles and international conference presentations.

-Associate Professor Michelle Lincoln
+Professor Michelle Lincoln

 Michelle Lincoln is an ASRC research affiliate.
 Further information can be found here